-The post explains the basic pinout details of the timer IC 555, and how to configure the IC in its standard or popular astable, bistable, and monostable circuit modes.
+The post explains the how IC 555 works, its basic pinout working details and how to configure the IC in its standard or popular astable, bistable, and monostable circuit modes.
 The post also details the various formulas for calculating the IC 555 parameters.

 How IC 555 Works